The Glock 34 Gen 5 MOS pistol is perfect for competition shooters or for a home defense pistol with easy attachment of any style optic you want.

 Standard mag capacity is 17, but you can go to 33 rounds with an extended mag

 At 2.1 lbs with a loaded mag, this pistol is still right enough for any skill level shooter to handle with ease

 You won’t be able to use as a CCW in most situations

 Why Should I Buy The Glock 34 Gen 5 MOS?

-For example, the adrenaline rush you’ll feel if you’re life is in danger is unlike anything you’ll ever feel.
+For example, the adrenaline rush you’ll feel if your life is in danger is unlike anything you’ll ever feel.
 This is one reason it’s so important to train with your weapons as often as possible to gain muscle memory.
-Having a pistol with a longer barrel and larger capacity will give you the best chance to overcome the jitters you’ll get in your hands and put bullets on target, quickly.
+Having a pistol with a longer barrel and larger capacity will give you the best chance to overcome the jitters you’ll get in your hands and put bullets on target quickly.

 Leupold DeltaPoint Pro Reflex Sight